 The study of Modern Foreign Languages promotes pupil competence and confidence by allowing the student to practise and apply a variety of skills, independently, in pairs, in groups and in whole class situations.
 Language teaching and learning is concerned with the acquisition of creative and literary skills through classroom interaction, study skills through research, planning, drafting and refining, and vocational skills through the development of competence in problem solving.
 By developing students’ awareness of language patterns and strategies students are able to communicate effectively in the target language and will also foster a sympathetic awareness of similarities and differences between different cultures 60% of Spanish GCSE students achieved grades 9 -7

-Departmental Achievements 2014/2015
+Departmental Achievements 2017/2018

-Every year a significant number of our A-Level students choose to continue their study of a foreign language at University.
+Every year a significant number of our A Level students choose to continue their study of a foreign language at University.

-Students can further their foreign language studies at AS/A2 and a Polish GCSE and A-Level is also available to native speakers.
+Polish GCSE is also available to native speakers.

 Our sixth form students have also contributed to the Mock United Nations General Assembly (MUNGA) in Grenoble.